If you have married in the territory of the US, you are also obliged to register your marriage in the Slovenian Vital Records.

 3. Copy of passport or the birth certificate of your spouse

-4. Statement of the name chosen after your marriage
+4. Statement of the name chosen after your marriage (if last name after marriage is not evident from the marriage certificate)

 5. Completed and signed permission to copy personal documents